MrUnbelievable92/Bit-Collections/README.md

 ### BitInt
 The most fundamental building block in this library is the interface `BitInt`.
 It defines how many bits an integer has and whether or not it is signed.
 All integers between 1 and 63 bits are defined as types, named `(U)Int[n]`, except for `Bit`, which is only available as an unsigned integer.
-Most of the time, these types are only used as generic type parameters; they should not be instantiated.
+These types are only used as generic type parameters and should not be instantiated.
 ![alt text](https://i.imgur.com/JkW8vfM.png)

 ### Byte Ints